menu

 : App having lots of permissions

-At the same time you find another similar application found in another AppMarket.
+At the same time, you will find another similar application in another AppMarket.
 Below is the screen of the application.

 No Permission APPLICATION